ethangela/stock_line_chart_extraction/README.md

 | **Ticker 6** | 0.3307      | 0.3472      | 0.4221      | 0.7918      | 0.7001      | 1.0000      |

-All results can be reproduce using the code `matrix_produce.py`
+All results can be reproduced using the code `matrix_produce.py`